divyadhimaan/lld-playground/code/src/pubSubModel/pub-sub.md

 # PubSub Model
 The `Publisher-Subscriber` (Pub-Sub) Model enables event-driven communication between publishers and subscribers through topics.
 Publishers send messages to topics, and subscribers receive updates when new messages are published.
 This model decouples components, enhancing scalability and modularity.
+This is an example of `Observer` Design Pattern, where publishers act as subjects and subscribers as observers.

 ## Components Used